samrocketman/clache/README.md

     intermediate tar file can be significantly larger than available /tmp file space.
 Default: /tmp mktemp directory.

+  -s, --verify-checksum
+    Protects cache against corruption.
+Header and archive data checksums are calculated and verified.
+This option works for creation or extraction.

+  -a SIZE, --sha SIZE
+    Choose the shasum SIZE (1 or 256) to use for archive integrity.
+    Default: 1

+  -H SIZE, --xxh SIZE
+    Choose the xxh SIZE (0, 1, 2, or 3 supported) to use for archive integrity.
+    Default: 1

+  --no-detect
+    If an archive was created with --verify-checksum, this disables the autodetection which skips the integrity checks for archives that would normally verify checksums.

   --help, -h
     Show help.
 ```

+[integrity checking archives]: docs/integrity_checking_archives.md
 [opengroup pax publication]: https://pubs.opengroup.org/onlinepubs/009695399/utilities/pax.html